Astx1999/interactive-map-task/README.md

 Builds the app for production to the `build` folder.

 ## Learn More
+- Use the CSV format as demonstrated in the root directory file `data.csv`.

-Before running the project locally please copy the content of `.env.example` into a new `.env` file and set your google map key
+- Before running the project locally please copy the content of `.env.example` into a new `.env` file and set your google map key